By Rachel Neifeld, RD, CDN

 Could choosing your baby’s gender be as simple as changing the way you eat?
-According to new research, it just may be- though not every dieter will find it simple.
+According to new research, it just may be, though not every dieter will find it simple.
 A new study supports previous theories showing that a diet low in sodium and potassium and rich in calcium and magnesium can increase the chance of having a baby girl.
-The study also included timing of intercourse — three to four days before ovulation — as an additional factor increasing chances of conceiving a girl.
+The study also included the timing of intercourse — three to four days before ovulation — as an additional factor increasing chances of conceiving a girl.

 The “girl diet” recommends a woman consume daily:

-This diet is safe to follow for up to a few months before conception, but a wholesome diet containing all vitamins and minerals should be re-started afterwards to ensure a healthy pregnancy.
+This diet is safe to follow for up to a few months before conception, but a wholesome diet containing all vitamins and minerals should be restarted afterward to ensure a healthy pregnancy.
 Women should also discuss this diet with a registered dietitian and physician before starting it.
-The pre-selection diet will entail a few months of strict diet adherence and will-power for many women.
-But as research suggests, if your gender preferences match up with your taste preferences, you’re chances of conceiving your desired gender may be easier than you think!
+The pre-selection diet will entail a few months of strict diet adherence and willpower for many women.
+But as research suggests, if your gender preferences match up with your taste preferences, your chances of conceiving your desired gender may be easier than you think!